How to spend Christmas Time in Barcelona?

-The most joyful time of the year is just around the corner, so cheer up everybody because its soon time to get into proper Christmas spirit.
+The most joyful time of the year is just around the corner, so cheer up everybody because it is soon time to get into the proper Christmas spirit.
 What better way to spend your holiday than in the lovely city of Barcelona?
-Of course, Barcelona has a lot to offer at this time of the year.
-The old and beautiful buildings, narrow streets and a general cozy atmosphere constitute a perfect backdrop for a Christmas destination – without freezing too much.
+Of course, the city has a lot to offer at this time of the year.
+The old and beautiful buildings, narrow streets, and a general cozy atmosphere constitute a perfect backdrop for a Christmas destination – without freezing too much.
 As this is the time to be generous and kind to others, the first gift from us at Barcelona Home is to give you all the information you need to know about Christmas time in Barcelona.

 What is Christmas time in Barcelona?

-There are some special Catalan traditions for Christmas.
-Firstly you will most likely bump into nativity scenes which represent the birth of Jesus’s.
-Second, one of the most important traditions for children is Tio Nadal (Nadal means Christmas in Catalan) a Catalan mythological character that children sing songs about in order to get sweets.
+There are some special Catalan traditions for that time of the year.
+Firstly you will most likely bump into nativity scenes that represent the birth of Jesus.
+Second, one of the most important traditions for children is Tio Nadal (Nadal means Christmas in Catalan).
+It is a Catalan mythological character that children sing songs about in order to get sweets.
 Third, it might be an American tradition but Papa Noel (Santa Claus) comes on the night of 24th to 25th to brings gifts to children as well.
 However many people still prefer to wait for Reyes Magos (Biblical Magi).
-Furthermore, the Catan Christmas is celebrated along with typical food as polvoron and turrón for example.
+Furthermore, the Catalan Christmas is celebrated along with typical food as Polvoron and Turrón for example.

-24/12 Nochebuena: on this its common to have dinner with the family and friends before going to the Christmas Mass for Catholics.
+24/12 Nochebuena: on this, it is common to have dinner with the family and friends before going to the mass for Catholics.

 25/12 El Dia de Navidad: (Christmas Day) is certainly a festive day, traditionally spent with loved ones and great food, including Galets de Nadal.
-In the evening its common to meet with friends and go to the cinema or to a bar, for example.
+In the evening it is common to meet with friends and go to the cinema or to a bar, for example.

 26/12 Sant Esteve: This is the feast of St. Stephen Martyr.
 On this day there’s once again plenty of food and dessert.
 Also, there is a widespread tradition that makes the kids standing on chairs while giving a poem to someone with money as a reward for it.